darthcloud/BlueRetroWiki/BlueRetro-HW2-Internal-Install-Specification.md

 ### Option 4: Use a current mirror
 The current mirror circuit allow to detect connected wired controller by measuring current draw from the port.
-Good for any system which controller draw at least 1mA.
+Good for any system which controller draw at least 500 uA.

 This require isolating the power pin of the connector and placing the current mirror circuit between the port and system power rail.

+See ManCloud's repo for more info: https://github.com/ManCloud/CurrentTrigger

 ![](img/current_mirror_3v3.png) ![](img/current_mirror_5v.png)